proycon/gecco/README.md

                             run on the current host.
 Issue once for each host. stopservers         Stops all the module servers that are configured to run on the current host.
-Issue once for each host. startserver         Start one module's server on the specified port, use 'startservers' instead
+Issue once for each host. listservers         Lists all the module servers on all hosts startserver         Start one module's server on the specified port, use 'startservers' instead
         train               Train modules